RoboManipal-9-0/Libraries/BotBase/README.md

 ## Using the library
 You simply have to do the following to use this library
 1. Create an object using one of the derived classes (you've already done this if you've been redirected here from a documentation page).
 2. Call the function `AttachPins`.
 This function is used to initialize the connection terminals (pins) to the motor driver taking commands.
-You must pass it the following arguments
+You must pass it the following arguments<br>
 > **\*PWM_pins**: The array pointer (name of the array) consisting the PWM pin numbers of the motor drivers.<br>
 > **\*DIR_PINs**: The array pointer (name of the array) consisting the DIR pin numbers of the motor drivers.<br>
 > (OPTIONAL) **\*reverseDIRs**: This is a boolean array of the same length as the number of wheels your bot has.
 Each element is defaulted to false.
 If you manually create this array and feed a true at some _index_ (numbering starts from 0 here), then it implies that the motors at those indices are connected in the reverse fashion (forward will actually mean that the particular motor moves in the -ve sense).<br>
 3. To move the base, call the `Move` function.
 This function handles the movement of the bot.
-You must pass it the following arguments
+You must pass it the following arguments<br>
 > **PWM**: Velocity vector length.<br>
 > **angle_degrees**: Angle the velocity vector makes with the reference (in degrees).<br>
 > (OPTIONAL) **w** _value_: angular velocity with respect to the center.<br>